BBB - A+ Rating

 - Gypie Mayo (1951-2013), born John Phillip Cawthra, an English guitarist and songwriter, known for his work with the Dr. Feelgood, Yardbirds and Alan Glen

 - Mr. William Peter Mayo (d.
-1912), aged 27, English Leading Fireman from Southampton, Hampshire who worked aboard the RMS Titanic, died in the sinking and was recovered by CS Mackay-Bennett (#177) and was buried at sea
+1912), aged 27, English Leading Fireman from Southampton, Hampshire who worked aboard the RMS Titanic, died in the sinking and was recovered by CS Mackay-Bennett (No. 177) and was buried at sea

 - William B Mayo (1860-1944), chief power engineer of Ford Motor Company